keel-hq/keel/readme.md

 ### Step 2: Kubernetes

-Keel will be updating deployments, let's create a new [service account](https://kubernetes.io/docs/tasks/configure-pod-container/configure-service-account/) in `kube-system` namespace:
+Keel will be updating deployments, so let's create a new [service account](https://kubernetes.io/docs/tasks/configure-pod-container/configure-service-account/) in `kube-system` namespace:

 ```
 kubectl create serviceaccount keel --namespace=kube-system